jermdavis/SearchIndexBuilder/README.md

   using this option, as a query like `\\*` will potentially process many thousands of items. e.g. `-q "/sitecore/Content/*//[@@templatename='Homepage']"`
 * `-c` / `-config` (Optional, string) : By default the tool will write the results of this operation to a file called `config.json` in the current folder.
   If you want to write to a different name or location, specify it with this parameter. e.g. `-c mySite.json`
-* `-o` / `-overwrite` (Optional) : By default the tool will not overwrite an existing endpoint file if one is found.
+* `-o` / `-overwrite` (Optional) : By default the tool will not overwrite an existing config file if one is found.
 If you do want to overwrite the existing file, add this parameter.

 The config file will include all the Sitecore indexes defined on your site by default.
 If you only want to build certain indexes, use a text editor to